 Using Sand as Your Substrate

-Crayfish enjoy to burrow and dig.
+Crayfish enjoy burrowing and digging.
 Crayfish can also rearrange the substrate to make small mounds or to make caves to hide in.
 Sand would be the best substrate for crayfish due to their burrowing and digging needs.

 Sand comes in a variety of different colors.
 You should keep the color of your crayfish in mind when picking a sand color.
 There are some species of light-colored crayfish that would stand out wonderfully with a black sand backdrop.

-Darker-colored species may also stand out with a lighter colored sand backdrop.
-Sand requires more work than gravel due to the rinsing needs.
+Darker-colored species may also stand out with a lighter-colored sand backdrop.
+Sand requires more work than gravel due to rinsing needs.
 You will also have to wait for the sand to settle in the tank before adding your tank residents to the tank.
 However, sand is a great substrate for a crayfish tank.